November 10, 2021

-Join EERI for a series of free public webinars featuring Dr. Craig Davis and building on the themes of his 2021 EERI Distinguished Lecture!
+This event was the third in a series of free public webinars featuring Dr. Craig Davis and building on the themes of his 2021 EERI Distinguished Lecture!
 Note: if you already registered for the series, you are pre-registered for this event, so all you need to do is save the date.

 About Dr. Craig Davis